-Liz Cheney eviscerates Trump for calling Putin a ‘genius’
+Liz Cheney accuses Trump of ‘aiding our enemies’ by calling Putin a ‘genius’

-Liz Cheney eviscerates Trump for ‘aiding our enemies’ by calling Putin a ‘genius’
+Liz Cheney accuses Trump of ‘aiding our enemies’ by calling Putin a ‘genius’ for Ukraine invasion

 ‘Trump’s interests don’t seem to align with the interests of the United States of America’